Tisbury, Wiltshire: Amenities

 In August 2016 Wiltshire Council opened the Nadder Centre, which provides leisure activities and is home to the local library.
 Since April 2017, after the closure of the local police station, the Nadder Centre provides basic facilities for police officers patrolling the area.

 Next to the Nadder Centre is an open-air heated swimming pool, the only one of its type in Wiltshire.
 The village has an amateur dramatic society, the Tisbury Arts Group, which also hosts regular musical events.
 Tisbury holds an annual carnival, usually in September, which celebrated its centenary in 2019.
 However, in 2020 and 2021, the event was cancelled due to restrictions in effect for COVID-19.
 There is a biannual Brocante, "A Festival of Antiques and Vintage Finds".

+The village hall for the parish is the Victoria Hall, on the High Street.
+It is run by a charity, Victoria Hall Tisbury Ltd.

-There is a small fire station, run by Dorset & Wiltshire Fire and Rescue Service, with one pumping appliance and a Land Rover which are manned by retained firefighters.
+There is a small fire station, run by Dorset & Wiltshire Fire and Rescue Service, with one pumping appliance and a Land Rover, and staffed by retained firefighters.
 In 2017, Tisbury was listed in the Sunday Times 'Best Places to Live' rundown.

 Lady Down Quarry, in the north-east of the parish, is a geological Site of Special Scientific Interest.

 Transport

 Tisbury railway station is on the West of England Main Line, placing its residents within commuting distance of London.
 The village is 2.5 mi from the A303 trunk road linking Andover with the West Country.
 Salisbury Reds operate three buses a day from Tisbury to Salisbury and two in the other direction, as of 2019.
 Buses on the Shaftesbury to Salisbury service, also operated by Salisbury Reds, call at Tisbury.
-The village is also served by TISBUS, a community transport organisation which provides weekly shopping trips to Salisbury, Gillingham and Shaftesbury.
+The village is also served by TISBUS, a community transport organisation which provides weekly shopping trips to Salisbury, Gillingham, Warminster and Shaftesbury.

+Planned housing

+In 2021, Tisbury Community Homes submitted outline plans for a development called Station Works, with 86 homes and a care home with up to 40 beds, on an industrial site adjacent to the railway line.
+The development would increase the village's population by 12%.
+Part of the site would be safeguarded for any future rail improvements, and businesses on the site would have to close with a loss of about 50 jobs.
+The Environment Agency objected to the development because of the potential increased risk of flooding.
+Tisbury Parish Council voted to object to the Station Works planning application in December 2021, and the Southern Area Planning Committee of Wiltshire Council refused the planning application.
+In March 2023, crowd-funding organised by Tisbury residents raised over £15,000 for potential legal costs to challenge the development.
+In June 2023, the Planning Inspectorate dismissed the developer's appeal against the planning refusal.